yueyueL/ResearchChat/README.md

 ## Features

-- **AI-Powered Chat**: Engage in research discussions with advanced AI models.
+- **AI-Powered Chat**: Engage in research discussions with advanced AI models (e.g., GPT-4, LLama, Deepseek).
 - **Paper Library Management**: Organize and manage your research papers efficiently.
 - **AI-Assisted Paper Analysis**: Get quick summaries and insights from papers.
 - **Arxiv Integration**: Stay updated with the latest papers in your field.